Exabyte-io/esse/README.md

 ## Contribution

-We welcome contributions for other test cases.
-We suggest forking this repository and introducing the adjustments there.
-The changes in the fork can further be considered for merging into this repository as it is commonly used on Github [#links](2).
+We welcome feedback and contributions for other not-yet covered cases.
+We suggest forking this repository and introducing the adjustments there, the changes in the fork can further be considered for merging into this repository as it is commonly done on Github [#links](2).

 ## Best Practices